 Todd Energy is New Zealand’s largest domestically-owned petroleum exploration and production company and as a major producer, we are adding to New Zealand’s impressive growth in domestic oil and natural gas production.

 In conjunction with various joint venture partners, Todd Energy has ownership of a number of facilities that are responsible for over 75% of New Zealand’s hydrocarbon energy production.
 We currently employ over 200 people in the ‘Upstream’ business.
-Our interests include major oil and natural gas fields currently operating in New Zealand – McKee, Mangahewa, Maui, Kapuni, Pohokura and Maari.
+Our interests include major oil and natural gas fields currently operating in New Zealand – McKee, Mangahewa, Maui, Kapuni, and Pohokura.

 Our mission is to find and produce hydrocarbons using superior capabilities and industry knowledge and to maintain our reputation as one of New Zealand’s premier operators through our commitment to value creation, creativity and excellence.